-Marna Hauk, PhD directs the Institute for Earth Regenerative Studies in the Pacific Northwest and instructs graduate students at Prescott, Lewis and Clark, and Champlain Colleges.
+Marna Hauk, PhD directs the Institute for Earth Regenerative Studies in the Pacific Northwest and guides graduate learners at Prescott and Southwestern Colleges.
 She uses the Work that Reconnects to facilitate climate justice and Gaian resilience social incubators as well as to support sustainability educators, creatives, ecofeminists, and regenerative designers in reclamation, resilience, and regeneration.
 With over 90 peer-reviewed presentations and publications, Dr. Hauk integrates living wisdom traditions, creativity, poetry, and ecorestoration with the Work that Reconnects to catalyze Gaian resurgence.

 Why I am called to facilitate the Work